NarenRawat/amid-bookmarklet/README.md

     - If prompted, open your attendance manually once.
     - Then run the bookmarklet again to finish setup.
 4. You'll see your **attendance report** appear right on the page!.

+---

+# Clearing and Resetting the Bookmarklet

+- **Clear Cache**
+    - Removes your previously synced attendance data.
+    - Use this if you want the bookmarklet to fetch attendance again for past months.

+- **Reset Bookmarklet**

+    - Removes all saved student details and attendance data.
+    - Use this if you want to set up the bookmarklet from the start again (for example, new semester).